laurensstoop/CREDI/README.md

-# Metric: The Climatological Renewable Energy Deviation Index
+# Scripts for The Climatological Renewable Energy Deviation Index

 Version 1.0.0